OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 Two map types are equal if their key types are equal and their value types are equal.

+Two option types are equal if their inner types are equal

 `any` equals itself.

 Each imported type equals itself.